Doane-CCLA/docs/learning-linux/scheduling-cron.md

   _It will list the crontabs that are currently running on your environment, if you are a `root` user, you can list all the crons that the system has._

-  If you have not set any jobs, it will display a message such as `crontab: no crontab for x0y`.
+  If you have not set any jobs, it will display a message such as `crontab: no crontab for user`.

 - #### Edit the list of cronjobs